-Upon arrival in Bangkok, meet your Exo Travel guide and transfer to the hotel.
+Upon arrival in Bangkok, meet your guide and transfer to the hotel.

 OPTIONAL ACTIVITY: Evening Glittering Bangkok

-Pick up at 18:00.
-As the sun begins to set, Bangkok—a city known for its bustling streets and vibrant atmosphere—truly comes to life after dark.
-The sights, sounds, and smells of the city’s iconic street life are amplified under the glow of its streetlights.
+Pick up at 18:00, when the sun begins to set, Bangkok - a city known for its bustling streets and vibrant atmosphere - truly comes to life after dark.
+The sights, sounds, and smells associated with the city’s iconic street life are amplified under the glow of its streetlights.
 Meanwhile, as the late afternoon light gives way to the glimmer of early evening, the city’s ancient temples and palaces take on a whole new beauty.

 Transportation will be provided to the Rattanakosin area of the Old City, meandering along the floodlit Grand Palace and Wat Pho.

-After a cool, relaxing cocktail at the boutique riverside Riva Arun Hotel, take a short walk to an exquisite dinner awaiting you.
+After a cool, relaxing cocktail at the boutique riverside Riva Arun Hotel, take a short walk to where an exquisite dinner awaits.
 Indulge in a delicious Thai-style meal at Supanniga Tha Tien Restaurant on the banks of the Chao Phraya River, with the majestic Wat Arun glowing across the river.
-Following dinner, take a stroll to the temple grounds of Wat Pho to admire the beauty of its glittering chedi at night—an incredible photo opportunity.
+Following dinner, take a stroll to the temple grounds of Wat Pho to soak in the beauty of its glittering chedi at night—an incredible photo opportunity.

 Time: 18:00 – 22:00